 Directed by Andrew Gall

-Its 1962, and Nora and David Helms have the perfect marriage, the perfect home, and all the right friends.
+It’s 1962, and Nora and David Helms have the perfect marriage, the perfect home, and all the right friends.
 Everything is….
 Perfect.
 Or is it?
-Brenda Lunsford Lilly’s searing and provocative re-telling of Ibsen’s A Doll’s House is provocative and shattering.
+Brenda Lunsford Lilly’s searing and provocative re-telling of Ibsen’s A Doll’s House is timely and shattering.